puppetlabs/aws_resource_reaper/lambdas/ec2/README.md

 ### Installation

-Installation of the reaper is accomplished by using cloudformation templates found in the cloudformation folder.
+Installation of the reaper is accomplished by using cloudformation templates found in the reaperfiles S3 folder.
 These templates are designed to be used with stacksets to deploy the reaper across several accounts.

 #### Prequisites

 The directions from AWS [here](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-prereqs.html) should be completed before use of the Cloudformation template.

+A few things to note:
-One thing to note is that the *administrative account* needs the administrative role as well as the execution role.
+1. The *administrative account* needs the administrative role as well as the execution role.
 This ensures that deploying the `deploy_to_s3.yaml` can create the necessary S3 buckets in each region in the administrative account for the Reaper Lambdas to read from.
+2. Both roles should be created by deploying cloudformation stacks using the templates in the documentation linked above.
+You can download the templates by clicking the link in the documentation to the yaml files.
+You can follow the steps to create a new stack [here](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html)
+3. Make sure to set a stack name that relates to what the stack does (like aws-cf-ar for the aws cloudformation administrator role stack), and use the administrative account ID for the AdministratorAccountID field.

 #### deploy_to_s3 Cloudformation template